transper-dev/MoveScript/README.md

-# MotionCoder: Creative Coding Environment for the Artistic Exploration of Motion Capture
+# MoveScript: Creative Coding Environment for the Artistic Exploration of Motion Capture

 This tool is a web-based creative coding environment designed to transform human movement into video art.
 The core concept is based on a specific workflow: the user records a video of themselves performing a movement, converts it into a motion capture file (`.bvh`), and imports it into the software.